by brand

 Quick answer

 GT frame numbers are stamped on the underside of the bottom bracket, including on BMX models.
-GT mountain bikes and BMX bikes are common theft targets in the UK, so run the number through Cyclesite's free lookup for an instant check against police records, stolen-bike databases and community reports.
+GT mountain bikes and BMX bikes are common theft targets in the UK, so run the number through Cyclesite's free lookup for an instant check against a stolen-bike registry and rider-filed theft reports.

 Where GT stamps the frame number